jmfriedt/SDR-GB-SAR/README.md

 # SDR-GB-SAR

-Opensource, openhardware implementation of a Software Defined Radio (SDR) Ground Based Synthetic-Aperture RADAR (GB-SAR)
+Opensource, openhardware implementation of a Software Defined Radio (SDR) Ground Based Synthetic-Aperture RADAR (GB-SAR [1])

 The instrument is a Ground-Based Synthetic-Aperture-RADAR using a commercial, off the shelf WiFi dongle as pseudo-random spectrum spread radiofrequency source, a Raspberry Pi 4 for data acquisition and antenna position control, and an Ettus